 In the world of public policy, simulations provide an opportunity for students and stakeholders to explore the complexities of real-world issues as well as the nuances of effective leadership.

-While programming, we include opportunities for users to change the outcome of the conceptual system.
+While programming, developers include opportunities for users to change the outcome of the conceptual system.
 These are the policies participants may choose to enact.

 In a participatory simulation, the students must interact in their various roles to achieve a common goal.
 Simulations used in the Student Simulation Competition require participants to balance individual goals with team objectives.
 There are also sometimes objectives for each group of teams.